 If you are concerned about general dental health and/or if you are experiencing tooth pain or a tooth ache, there are natural things you can do to help right now.
 Try these for a bit and see if they work before going and spending tons of money at the dentist's office and potentially causing more issues with your teeth due to invasive procedures.

 (A caveat: We love our dentist.
 She is skilled and does a great job.
 However, we've both had some very invasive things done to our mouths, and we would probably both have chosen not to go those routes if we had known better.
 Now we go natural first.)

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may make a small commission at no extra cost to you.
+Thank you--Heidi (Full Disclosure Here)